-Link2Feed’s CSFP software helps the North Texas Food Bank improve communication with seniors and increases their access to food.
+Link2Feed’s CSFP caseload automation software helps the North Texas Food Bank improve communication with seniors and increases their access to food.

 Challenges meeting large CSFP caseload